 This is another success story by the company in the last two months – SpaceX made their first rocket recovery on that same drone ship on 8th April last month.
 The landing of the Falcon rockets an important mission for the company and trying to send more commercial vehicles into the orbit as the company plans to land two-thirds of their all rockets on the sea.

 Landing rockets on the sea is very useful and commercially profitable because it is sometimes the only option for recovering the vehicle.
-This mission marks the fourth successful mission for SpaceX this year and the company is working on the reuse of the rockets which Elon Musk has stated they can make it in coming three or four months.
+This mission marks the fourth successful mission for SpaceX this year, and the company is working on the reuse of the rockets, which Elon Musk has stated they can make in the coming three or four months.